River Teifi: Geography

 The source of the River Teifi is the Llyn Teifi, the second-largest of the five Teifi lakes (Llynnoedd Teifi) after Llyn Egnant located in Elenydd.
 It is situated towards the north of the county of Ceredigion in Elenydd at 1493 ft.
 The river flows past Strata Florida Abbey and then through Pontrhydfendigaid before turning broadly southwest.
 Here it passes through Cors Caron, an extensive peat morass also known as Cors Goch Glanteifi (translated from Welsh as red bog on the banks of the Teifi).
 From here the river descends through pastures and bogs forming meanders on farmland below.
 Several small tributaries join from the valley with gorges, rocky and tree-lined sections also in the area.

 Over the next 30 mi, the Teifi meanders southwest in a gentle arc passing through Tregaron, Llanddewi Brefi, Cwmann, Lampeter, Llanybydder, Llandysul, Newcastle Emlyn, and Cenarth.
 The river is tidal below Llechryd, descending through the steep-sided Cilgerran Gorge to Cardigan.
 West of Cardigan and St Dogmaels, the river broadens into a wide estuary with Poppit Sands on its west bank and Gwbert on its east bank as it enters Cardigan Bay.

 On the lower parts of the river the wildlife at one time was reported as rich.
 There was a large variety ranging from water-crowfoot to Atlantic salmon as well as otters, wetland birds and multi fruited river moss.
 There have also been sightings of bottle-nosed dolphins where the river opens into the estuary.

-It is sometimes asserted that the Afon Tywi at 75 mi and Afon Teifi at 76 mi are the longest rivers wholly in Wales though at about 78 mi, the River Usk exceeds both.
+It is sometimes asserted that the River Towy at 75 mi and River Teifi at 76 mi are the longest rivers wholly in Wales though at about 78 mi, the River Usk exceeds both.

 The river is susceptible to flooding and there were some heavy floods in 2007 and 2008.
 If the swollen river is backed up by a high tide, flooding can occur in Cardigan and as far up river as Llechryd.
 A recent flooding was in December 2015.

 The principal tributaries of the Teifi (ordered from source to sea) are as follows: Afon Mwyro, Nant Glasffrwd, Afon Meurig, Afon Fflur, Camddwr Fach, Camddwr, Brennig, Nant Carfan, Afon Brefi, Nant Digonest, Nant Clywedog, Ffrwd Cynon, Nant Gou, Nant Dulas, Nant Hathren, Nant Eiddig, Nant y Gwragedd, Nant Dolgwm, Afon Granell, Afon Duar, Nant Hust, Nant Ceiliog, Nant Caradog, Nant Cwm-du, Nant Cledlyn, Nant Fylchog, Afon Clettwr, Nant Wern-macwydd, Gwenffrwd, Afon Cerdin, Afon Tyweli, Nant Merwydd, Hoffnant, Afon Gwr-fach, Afon Siedi, Camnant, Nant Bachnog, Nant Iago, Nant Bargod, Afon Cynllo, Afon Cwm-wern, Nant Halen, Afon Arad, Nant Sarah, Afon Ceri, Afon Nawmor, Afon Hirwaun, Afon Cych, Afon Eifed, Nant Arberth, Afon Morgenau, Afon Plysgog, Nant Rhyd-y-fuwch, Afon Piliau, Afon Mwldan, Nant Degwen, Nant-y-ferwig.